-Rochester tycoon William Kimball, owner of the Kimball Tobacco Factory, hired Louis Comfort Tiffany to design his home and its furnishings on 145 Troup Street in Corn Hill.
+Rochester tycoon William Kimball, owner of the Kimball Tobacco Factory, hired Louis Comfort Tiffany to design the interior of his home and its furnishings at 145 Troup Street in Corn Hill.
 The opulent residence, called Kimball’s Castle, housed an art collection and a pipe organ.
-The window installed here was rescued by Harold Rand during the building’s unfortunate demolition to make way for Route 490.
+The window installed here was rescued by Harold Rand during the building’s unfortunate demolition in 1948.

 Our thanks go to Valerie O’Hara from Pike Stained Glass Studio for her generous conservation of the window.

 William S. Kimball, Rochester, NY; purchased by Harold S. Rand, Rochester, NY in 1948; bequeathed to Ruth Rand Rapport, Rochester, NY in 1960; given to the Gallery in 1998

 Click a term to view the records with the same keyword

 Click an image to view a larger version

 This object was included in the following exhibitions:

 Issue Date: November-December 2012.

 Page Number: 20